1. What is Wisconsin Foreign LLC Registration?

 A) Wisconsin state taxes

-After registering, a foreign LLC conducting business in Wisconsin becomes subject to applicable Wisconsin tax obligations based on the nature of its activities and its federal income tax classification.
+After registering, a Foreign LLC conducting business in Wisconsin becomes subject to applicable Wisconsin tax obligations based on the nature of its activities and its federal income tax classification.
 Common tax responsibilities may include:

 - Wisconsin individual income tax (pass-through reporting) for LLCs taxed as partnerships or disregarded entities with Wisconsin-source income